mho04/cse15l-lab-reports/lab3.md

 ---
 **-iname**

-similar to -iname but isn't case sensitive like -name
+similar to -name but isn't case sensitive

 ```
 $ cd 911report